Kushal-55/Winnipeg_AVM/README.md

 - No local data files are included; the script handles fetching and initial cleaning.

 ## Logging
-- The script logs progress and metrics to `avm_main.log`.
+- The script logs progress and metrics to `winnipeg_avm.log`.
+A copy of the previous logs can be found in the Output folder.

 ## Assumptions
 - Python 3.8 or higher is used.